 Facing History and Ourselves is an international professional development organisation, founded in 1976, working to prevent violence and protect democracy.
 We train teachers to enable their students to examine the moral choices faced by people at key moments in history and make essential connections to their lives today.
 We foster responsible student agency to participate to create a more civil, peaceful, and just society.

-Facing History is running a special student leadership project, supported by John Lyon’s Charity, for schools in central and north west London.
-We invite schools to become involved!
-During the course of the evening you will hear more about this work and how you can join in.
+Facing History runs a special Student Leadership Project, supported by the John Lyon’s Charity, for schools in central and north west London.
+We invite all schools in the area to get involved in the project.
+During the course of the evening you will hear more about this work and how your school can participate.

 For more information about Etty, the play or Etty Hillesum, please visit: http://www.ettyplay.org/